-By selecting the transducer type from the list of probes stored in the MX1-DL, a basic echo-echo thru paint configuration is recalled from memory.
-Each of the 'high damped' transducers in the list contain pre-configured echo-echo settings.
+The first thing to note in this section is that by selecting the transducer type from the list of probes stored in the MX2-DL, a basic echo-echo thru paint configuration is recalled from memory.
+Each of the 'high damped' transducers in the list contain preconfigured echo-echo settings.
 However, fine adjustments may be necessary in order to be suitable for your specific applications.
 These configurations are general setups only.
-Once the transducer type has been selected, and the appropriate calibration procedure completed, the MX1-DL can be toggled between pulse-echo (flaw & pits), and echo-echo (thrupaint) modes by simply pressing the key located on the keypad.
-The standard transducer that will be used for common steel applications is a 1⁄4" 5MHz high damped transducer (1/4IN - 5.0MHZ HD).
+Once the transducer type has been selected, and the appropriate calibration procedure completed, the MX2-DL can be toggled between pulse-echo

+(flaw & pits), and echo-echo (thru-paint) modes by simply pressing the located on the keypad.
+The standard transducer that will be used for common steel applications is a 1/4" 5MHz high damped transducer (1/4IN - 5.0MHZ HD).
 However, any of the transducers with the HD label have been optimized for echo-echo thru paint applications.

 Note: When a transducer is selected for use, all of the measurement modes available for use with this transducer can easily be determined by pressing the multimode button on the keypad.
-The MX1-DL has been programmed to identify the modes available to a specific transducer.
+The MX2-DL has been programmed to identify the modes available to a specific transducer.